To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 AT&T Digital Life, for example, offers a conversion kit, a $99.99 device that can convert your existing wired security system to a system monitored by Digital Life.

-You can contact these providers to see if they offer monitoring with your existing system and what additional equipment they could add, like indoor and outdoor cameras, video doorbells, smart locks and other home automation devices.
+You can contact these providers to see if they offer monitoring with your existing system and what additional equipment they could add, like indoor and outdoor cameras, video doorbells, smart locks, and other smart home devices.

 If the existing hardwired system is very old (10+ years) or you can’t find an acceptable upgraded configuration, you may want to consider abandoning it entirely and going wireless.
 The good news is that you have a lot of reliable and affordable options.
 Benefits of a wireless home security system include: